armanriazi/rust-scratch-blockchain/README.md

   > Floating-point types include “not a number” values (represented in Rust syntax as NAN values) to handle these cases.

 > NAN values poison other numbers.
 Almost all operations interacting with NAN return NAN.
 Another thing to be mindful of is that, by definition, NAN values are never equal.
+> Programming language design is often thought of in terms of which features you include, but the features you exclude are important too.
+Rust doesn’t have the null feature that many other languages have.
+Null is a value that means there is no value there.
+In languages with null, variables can always be in one of two states: null or not-null.
+> In his 2009 presentation “Null References: The Billion Dollar Mistake,” Tony Hoare, the inventor of null, has this to say:
+I call it my billion-dollar mistake.
+At that time, I was designing the first comprehensive type system for references in an object-oriented language.
+My goal was to ensure that all use of references should be absolutely safe, with checking performed automatically by the compiler.
+But I couldn’t resist the temptation to put in a null reference, simply because it was so easy to implement.
+This has led to innumerable errors, vulnerabilities, and system crashes, which have probably caused a billion dollars of pain and damage in the last forty years.

 > To program defensively, make use of the is_nan() and is_finite() methods.
 Inducing a crash, rather than silently proceeding with a mathematical error, allows you to debug close to what has caused the problem.
 The following illustrates using the is_finite()